 The following is a multi-part article about modern mule deer behavior, adaptation, and the future of hunting.

-Modern Mule Deer and Brilliant Survivors
+Modern Mule Deer: Brilliant Survivors Part 1

 BRILLIANT!
 This word echoed in my head throughout the entire deer hunt this year while observing mature bucks and their ingenious evasive tactics.
 For the most part, I knew where the big bucks lived, but getting close seemed almost impossible.
 In recent years, these highly pressured, public land bucks (and even does) have developed fascinating tactics to avoid modern hunters.
 Here are some examples: